 Brit Co is a small UK company.
-They have recently obtained allowance of a European Patent by the European Patent Office.
-They normally only validate in the UK, Germany and France, because validation in those three territories is inexpensive (mainly because no translations are required in any of them thanks to the London Agreement) and they have few competitors elsewhere.
+They have recently obtained allowance of a European Patent from the European Patent Office.
+They normally only validate in the UK, Germany and France, because validation in those three territories is inexpensive (mainly because no translations are required in any of them thanks to the London Agreement), and they have few competitors elsewhere.
 For a more important patent they might validate more widely but, for reasons of cost, they decide to validate in the UK, France and Germany only and to avoid validating with unitary effect.
-They have concerns about whether they could afford to take part in a court action, but have had recent positive experiences of the UK's Intellectual Property Enterprise Court, which provides a speedy and low-cost litigation forum for low value disputes.
+They have concerns about whether they could afford to take part in a court action but have had recent positive experiences of the UK's Intellectual Property Enterprise Court, which provides a speedy and low-cost litigation forum for low-value disputes.
 To safeguard against having to defend an action in the UPC, where costs may be higher, they opt out their patent from the Unified Patent Court's jurisdiction.

 Texas Pharma Inc have a promising treatment for diabetes.
 They got their main patent granted in 2018, validated it in 24 European states and regard it as the jewel in the crown of their patent portfolio.
 They have already paid for the translations required for this geographically broad validation and so the Unitary Patent regime has come too late to allow them to make a saving in translation costs.
-Because they don't want to expose their main IP asset to the risks of central revocation by the UPC, they decide to opt out their existing patent.
+Because they don't want to expose their main IP asset to the risks of central revocation by the UPC, they decided to opt out their existing patent.
 They retain the flexibility to opt back into the UPC at a future date, should that become attractive to them, for example should they wish to obtain an EU-wide injunction.

 They have some secondary patent applications, directed to formulations of their diabetes drugs.
 They would normally choose to validate those rights, when granted, in no more than about 8 countries as they view them of medium importance.
-They see the cost savings of the Unitary Patent regime as attractive and have deliberately taken steps to delay grant of one of these second tier patents until after the Unitary Patent regime is in force so that they may validate in all participating EU countries with a single translation and make renewal fee savings.
+They see the cost savings of the Unitary Patent regime as attractive and have validated with unitary effect in all participating EU countries with a single translation and make renewal fee savings.
 They judge that the risk of central revocation for a tier 2 patent is worth taking for what will be significant cost savings.

-Rio Biotech Ltda is a Brazilian start-up company with limited financial resources.
+Rio Biotech Ltd is a Brazilian start-up company with limited financial resources.
 They had intended to validate their recently allowed European Patent in Germany and France only, on cost grounds, but really want to validate more broadly, if only they could afford it.
 They were initially discouraged from validating their 200-page patent with unitary effect because the requirement to file a translation of the whole specification into an EU language would be prohibitively expensive.
-Their European Attorney points out that they may be able to prepare a Portuguese translation of the granted European Patent at low cost because they already have the application, at least as filed, in Portuguese in connection with their related Brazilian application which is pending.
+Their European Attorney points out that they may be able to prepare a Portuguese translation of the granted European Patent at low cost because they already have the application, at least as filed, in Portuguese in connection with their related Brazilian application, which is pending.
 The availability of that translation makes the Unitary Patent regime affordable to them.